mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1. Making packages properly external - benefit low, current version is effectively frozen this way which is actually good for us.
    1. ANN
    2. GSoap ?
+1. Back-port changes from QTIPlot to MantidPlot - 2 man days to produce a shopping list of functionality, benefits and estimates

 For a different release